Are you trying to pursue many different directions at once?

 Then you can fully focus on one direction at a time, without feeling conflicted or distracted, because you know you’ll get to the others.

 We’ve all done this on a small-scale.
 When something is urgent and needs to be done that day, you really focus.
-You get distracting thoughts for a minute. (“Wow, it would be nice to go watch a movie now.”)
+You get distracting thoughts for a minute, like “Wow, it would be nice to go watch a movie now.”
 But you put it out of your mind because you know if you just focus on this one thing now, you can get it done, and do the other stuff afterwards.

-Most people over-estimate what they can do in one year, and under-estimate what they can do in 10 years.
+Most people over-estimate what they can do in one year, and under-estimate what they can do in ten years.